Israel's Netanyahu fights for record fifth term

 “There is a definite sense of fatigue.
 Many Israelis are fed up with the politicians, or expect more of the same,” said Amotz Asa-El, research fellow at Jerusalem’s Shalom Hartman Institute.

-Netanyahu, Asa-El said, “has always divided the electorate into ‘theirs’ and ‘ours’.
-This time he’s reading the political map even more closely and knows that he needs every extra vote.”

-In the Israeli-Arab town of Taybeh, residents showed up to vote without incident.
-In April, there was some controversy when election monitors from Netanyahu’s Likud party turned up with cameras in Arab areas.
+In April, there was controversy when election monitors from Netanyahu’s Likud party turned up with cameras in Arab areas.
 Locals accused them of voter intimidation with Likud saying they were trying to prevent election fraud.

+Except for a few isolated events where police removed individuals from polling stations, the day progressed without incident.

 Before the last election, Trump gave Netanyahu a boost with U.S. recognition of Israeli sovereignty over the Golan Heights.
 This time, the White House seems more preoccupied with Iran.